 Baidu supports canonical tags already.
 So make sure you use it when you have duplicate content.

 Websites with pop up ads will not rank well in Baidu because it harms the user experience.
-Also, Chinese users don’t like pop ups even they are not in ads.
+Also, Chinese users do not like pop-ups even they are not in ads.
 So avoid using pop-up windows in your site.

 1. External links

 Since Baidu launched its Scindapsus algorithm 2.0 to attack link trading, it is harder to get valuable links even with content marketing.
 Low quality articles will just be ignored by Baidu.
 On the other hand, more Baidu products start to use “nofollow” links, which makes it harder to build links with Baidu products such as Baidu Baike.
 But this does not mean link building is useless, instead it shows that Baidu still considers back links, but it is important that they are high quality.
 To make the link quality, it has to be meaningful.
 For example, when there is some news about your brand or industry, you can publish articles on the Baidu news protocols.
 When there are some offers, you can publish them on the forums about shopping.
 As well as this links from famous blogs or websites will still be considered.

 Social media is an important part of online marketing as it is popular in China.
 There are more than 700 million social media users in China.
 Over 92% of Chinese internet users have social media accounts.
 Most of them are Chinese social media sites, not Facebook, twitter, youtube or Google+.
 It is necessary to have suitable Chinese social media accounts for international business.
 Below is the introduction of the top Chinese social media sites.

 Similar to MSN space, Qzone is an additional product of QQ account.
 Although having a huge number of users, it looks more like a personal space, and its users are mainly teenagers.
 Information is usually disseminated to fans’ space as articles.